IntersectMBO/cardano-node/genesis-tool/README.md

 The `print-genesis-hash` subcommand will compute the genesis hash of a given genesis JSON file.
 That value will be suitable for the `--genesis-hash` option of `cardano-node`.

+## Key operations

+Note that no key operation currently supports accepting password-protected keys.
+The `keygen` subcommand, though, can generate such keys.

+### Signing key generation & verification key extraction

+Signing keys can be generated using the `keygen` subcommand, password protection being controlled by the `--no-password` flag.

+Extracting a verification key out of the signing key is performed by the `to-verification` subcommand.

 ## Delegate key migration

 In order to continue using a delegate key from the Byron Legacy era in the new implementation,